sphinx-gallery/sphinx-gallery/doc/contribute.rst

 Install Dependencies
 --------------------

-Most of the Sphinx Gallery dependencies are listed in :file:`requirements.txt` and :file:`dev-requirements.txt` and can be installed from those files:
+Most of the Sphinx Gallery dependencies are listed in :file:`pyproject.toml` and can be installed from those files:

 .. code-block:: console

-    python -m pip install -r dev-requirements.txt
+    python -m pip install --editable ".[dev]"

 Sphinx Gallery requires that `setuptools <https://setuptools.pypa.io/en/latest/setuptools.html>`_ is installed.
 It is usually packaged with python, but if necessary can be installed